NHSDigital/nhs-notify-web-cms/docs/pages/get-started/onboard-with-notify.md

 ## 4. Build your integration

-Once you get access to our integration environment, you can start building your integration with [NHS Notify API](https://digital.nhs.uk/developer/api-catalogue/nhs-notify) or [NHS Notify MESH](https://digital.nhs.uk/developer/api-catalogue/nhs-notify-mesh).
+Once you get access to our integration environment, you can start building your integration with <a href="https://digital.nhs.uk/developer/api-catalogue/nhs-notify" target="_blank">NHS Notify API (opens in a new tab)</a> or <a href="https://digital.nhs.uk/developer/api-catalogue/nhs-notify-mesh" target="_blank">NHS Notify MESH (opens in a new tab)</a>.

 How you build your integration to meet your needs is your responsibility.